partrickJhonson/beef/Module-Creation.md

 ### Save Returned Information

 It is possible to save information gathered by the script in the list of information on the hooked browser.
-This action should be done in the **post_execute** function, for example here is the source code of the [browser_fingerprint](https://github.com/beefproject/beef/blob/master/modules/browser/browser_fingerprinting/module.rb) plugin :
+This action should be done in the **post_execute** function, for example here is the source code of the [Browser Fingerprint](https://github.com/beefproject/beef/blob/master/modules/browser/browser_fingerprinting/module.rb) module:

 ```ruby
   def post_execute